Lectures and Details (Winter 2026)

 Read what former students say about whether or not to take this course.

 Successful software projects require more than just technical expertise.
-Figuring out what the client wants, collaborating in a team, managing complexity, mitigating risks, staying on time and budget, and determining, under various constraints, when a product is "good enough" to be shipped are equally important topics that often have a significant human component.
+Figuring out what the client wants, collaborating in a team, making effectively use of AI, managing complexity, mitigating risks, staying on time and budget, and determining, under various constraints, when a product is "good enough" to be shipped are equally important topics that often have a significant human component.
 This course explores these issues broadly and covers the fundamentals of modern software engineering and analysis.

 This course focuses on software engineering and analysis.
 At a high level, the course is organized around five core topics: